 While the number of online payments is growing, the number of frauds is also on the rise.
 Banks and fintechs need to focus on providing additional security on transactions to safeguard sensitive customer data.

 Advanced payment security features like 3DS 2.0, second factor authentication and risk-based authentication are examples of how big data can be harnessed to secure transactions.
 They make use of multiple data points such as payment history, device, channel, location etc. to identify unusual purchases and flag them for review before completing transactions.
 Secure payments can help banks reduce the risk of frauds and ensure safety of customer data.
 Therefore, building trust and nurturing relationships with their customers.

 There are a lot of financial institutions in the market with multiple products, catering to the different customer needs such as hassle-free loans, online payments and more.
 The customer is spoilt for choice.
 Good customer experience, thus becomes a critical factor in determining who gets the business.
 Financial institutions that employ big data technologies will be able to understand customers more intimately and proactively meet their needs in real time.
 They can target and communicate with their customers efficiently on channels that are relevant to them, and eliminate redundancies.

 If customer centricity is a key differentiator, data is the backbone.
-Banks leveraging insights from user data to deliver customised experiences will be able to better serve their customers and therefore improve their own scalability in the long run.
+Banks leveraging insights from user data to deliver customised experiences will be able to better serve their customers.
+Thus, improve their own scalability in the long run.